I've been playing Magic: The Gathering for some time, and today I want to share my tricks.

-Valor Singer will often be a 3/3 at a cost of 3 most of the time and that already would make it easy to fit into our 40-card deck.
+Valour Singer will often be a 3/3 for 3 most of the time and that already would make it easy to fit into our 40-card deck.

-In addition to this it is in a color where a main mechanic is pack tactics and therefore we will be rewarded for attacking with an overall strength of 6 or higher.
+In addition to this, it is in a colour where the main mechanic is pack tactics and therefore we will be rewarded for attacking with an overall strength of 6 or higher.

 Even if he doesn't attack in person (to avoid losing him or due to summoning sickness) he can still make his contribution to the other attackers, exactly what a bard should do ...